Biden seeks $33B for Ukraine, signaling long-term commitment

 Biden has proposed $800 billion for the Pentagon for next year.

-According to Brown University’s Costs of War Project, the U.S. has spent about $2.2 trillion on the wars in Afghanistan and Iraq since Sept.
+According to Brown University’s Costs of War Project, the U.S. has spent nearly $2 trillion for Iraq, and another $2.3 trillion for Afghanistan, since Sept.
 11, 2001.
+The costs of the post-9/11 wars in total for Iraq, Afghanistan and elsewhere are over $8 trillion.

 The biggest potential stumbling blocks in Congress are Democrats’ desire to also consider billions more to combat the pandemic, and a GOP drive to force an election-year vote on renewing some Trump-era immigration restrictions that seems likely to divide Democrats.